systbiol/reports/2016_February/constitution.md

 ### Bylaw 4.
 Recommendations by Councilors

-Recommendations for the offices of Executive Vice President, Treasurer, Program Director, Awards Director, |+Communications Director+| and Editor Elect may be made by Councilors.
+Recommendations for the offices of Executive Vice President, Treasurer, Program Director, Awards Director, __Communications Director__ and Editor Elect may be made by Councilors.
 Such recommendations shall consist of a brief statement of the qualifications of the nominee and evidence that the nominee is willing to serve, and shall be sent to the Chairperson of the Search Committee at least two months before the committee